llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

 OpenACC Runtime
 ===============

-Clacc's OpenACC runtime is built as a layer on top of Clacc's version of LLVM's OpenMP runtime.
-Currently, the majority of this layer offers OpenACC Profiling Interface support, which is documented in the next section.
-Further support for the OpenACC Runtime Library API is under development.
+Clacc's OpenACC runtime is designed as a layer on top of Clacc's version of LLVM's OpenMP runtime.
+It is built as the library `libacc2omp.so`.

+Support for the OpenACC Runtime Library API appears primarily in the source file `openmp/libacc2omp/src/api.cpp`.
+Clacc's mapping to the OpenMP Runtime Library Routines can be found there.
+That mapping relies on the following OpenMP extensions, which are implemented in Clacc's version of LLVM's OpenMP runtime library:

+* `omp_present_t`
+* `omp_target_range_is_present`

+Support for the OpenACC Profiling Interface appears primarily in the source file `openmp/libacc2omp/src/prof.cpp`.
+It is documented in the next section, including Clacc's mapping to OMPT and required OMPT extensions.

-Details on how Clacc's OpenACC runtime might one day interact with OpenMP runtimes from other OpenMP implementations can currently be found in the comments in the source file `openmp/libacc2omp/src/include/acc2omp-backend.h.var`.
+Further details on how Clacc's OpenACC runtime might one day interact with OpenMP runtimes from other OpenMP implementations can currently be found in the comments in the source file `openmp/libacc2omp/src/include/acc2omp-backend.h.var`.

 OpenACC Profiling Interface